charliemikels/figura-music-player/README.md

 ![Piano](https://github.com/charliemikels/figura-music-player/assets/20339866/6faf6149-af74-4816-b3d1-93efe11bdb24)

 Due note that piano support is not fully stable yet.
 There are a few edge cases that still need to be checked.
+If you encounter a crash, reload your avatar and the piano.

 ### Song list